bufbuild-ru/docs/blog/kafka-schema-driven-development/index.md

 - Schema-driven development adopted across your entire stack would eliminate so much boilerplate that engineers would have to find new (and better) uses of their time.
 - If schemas defined more than just basic properties ("this field is a string", "this field is an int") but semantic properties ("this string field must be a valid email address", "this int field is a human age and must be between 0 and 150", "this other int field must never be 0", "if field 1 exists, field 2 must exist"), we could have confidence that additional application-level logic was not needed to truly represent the shape of our data.
-- If a single schema language were used to describe both your network, application, and data shapes, producers could define the data's properties and make sure data sent downstream conforms to those properties.
+- If a single schema language were used to describe your network, application, and data shapes, producers could define the data's properties and make sure data sent downstream conforms to those properties.
 The closer to the data source you go, the better the understanding of what the shape and properties of the data is.
 Bad data could be stopped at the source.
 Patterns like the [medallion architecture](https://www.databricks.com/glossary/medallion-architecture) could go from mainstream to niche.
 - If schemas never broke compatibility, consumers would never have to live in fear of whether the data they're consuming continues to match their expectations.
 BI dashboards or model training would not end up broken days after the fact due to missing columns (and the Kafka team would not get falsely blamed).
 - If access control could be defined at the schema level, and understood by our RPC frameworks, Kafka-compatible message queues, and data lakes, we could have a unified view and understanding of data governance.